TachiChan/CatGCN/README.md

 * texttable == 1.6.2

 ## Training and Evaluation
-The description of commands has been clearly stated in the codes (see the parameter_parser function in parser.py).
+The description of commands has been clearly stated in the codes (see the 'parameter_parser' function in parser.py).
 In addition, we provide scripts in the "sh" folder to reproduce the results in the paper, including the baseline methods.

+The processed datasets can be downloaded [here(https://drive.google.com/file/d/1N5dLm0jseRdD7Tly6F4GYJFGvRmdHH_M/view?usp=sharing)], and the corresponding [process files(https://github.com/TachiChan/Data_Process)] are also provided.

 Running commands of CatGCN are as follows:
 * Tencent-age, CatGCN
 ```